HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 {{ figure_markup(
   image="top-extensions-of-files-with-a-video-mime-type.png",
   caption="Top extensions of files with a video MIME type.", description="A bar chart showing the extensions of video files delivered, on desktop and mobile, in both 2020 and 2021.
-Only the desktop numebrs are labeled; the mobile numbers are similar.
-The mp4 extension accounted for 64.31% of videos on desktop in 2020, but only 49.22% in 2021.
-Blank extensions accounted for 17.76% of videos in 2020, increasing sharply to 32.12% in 2021.
-The ts extension accounted for 6.27% of fvideos in 2020, and 10.04% in 2021. m4s rose from 2ish% (the label is obscured) to 3.34%. webm fell from 7.62% to 3.28%.
-Finally, mov fell from 0.83% in 2020 to an unlabelled, almost invisible bar that looks to be approximately 0% in 2021.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQM9deg869BD9knNdVhFNbFnUdVXeyuwzUEIgSW-2XgOBEbALtVnoFapQ5JsDxzzepj6mVoepKBmN_m/pubchart?oid=2066681624&format=interactive", sheets_gid="1430902287", sql_file="video_ext.sql"
+Desktop and mobile numbers are similar.
+The `mp4` extension accounted for 64.3% of videos on desktop in 2020, but only 49.2% in 2021.
+Blank extensions accounted for 17.8% of videos in 2020, increasing sharply to 32.1% in 2021.
+The `ts` extension accounted for 6.3% of fvideos in 2020, and 10.0% in 2021. `m4s` rose from 2.4% to 3.3%. `webm` fell from 7.6% to 3.3%.
+Finally, `mov` grew from nothing in 2020 to 0.8% in 2021.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQM9deg869BD9knNdVhFNbFnUdVXeyuwzUEIgSW-2XgOBEbALtVnoFapQ5JsDxzzepj6mVoepKBmN_m/pubchart?oid=2066681624&format=interactive", sheets_gid="1430902287", sql_file="video_ext.sql"